Lamden/docs/docs/dapps.md

 #### Only sent when wallet is unlocked

 All transactions of the dApp can be processed only in unlocked wallet.
-If you sign out from the wallet the transaction will return a error.
+If you sign out from the wallet the dapp will return a error.

 ### dDApp can use this to check the TAU balance of it from the masternode

-## Current approvals by network (mainnet, testnet, mockchain)
+### Current approvals by network (mainnet, testnet, mockchain)

 ### You can only have 1 approval on each Lamden network type
+It is possible to setup the dapp only for one network.
+If you would like to deploy the dapp for the different networks you need to setup new dapp for every network.

 ### Contract names can be different

 ### This info is only sent when the wallet is unlocked
+Any interaction with a wallet can be done only witn unlocked wallet.
+To unlock you need to sign in to the wallet.

-## Wallet info will automatically when the wallet is locked and unlocked
+### Wallet info will automatically when the wallet is locked and unlocked

 ## Listen for Transaction Results
 ### “TxStatus” can be listened to to get the result of a transaction